Well-Child Health Check-ups and Preventive Care

 L.A.
 Care covers check-ups to screen for problems (including blood lead level assessment) any time there is a need for them, even if it is not during your or your child’s regular check-up.

-Preventive care also includes shots you or your child need.
+Preventive care also includes immunizations (shots) you or your child need.
 L.A.
-Care must make sure that all enrolled children get needed shots at the time of any health care visit.
+Care must make sure that all enrolled children are up to date with all the immunizations (shots) they need when they have their visits with their doctor

-Preventive care services and screenings are available at no cost and without pre-approval (prior authorization).
+Preventive care services and screenings are available for free and without pre-approval (prior authorization).

 Your child should get check-ups at these ages: